Sts0mrg0/pokemap-webapp/README.md

 3. Double click `linux-pokemap.bash` to run the program
 4. Go to <https://localhost.daplie.com:3443>

-# Instructions for Technical People
+# Instructions for Teachers and Technical People

 See <https://github.com/Daplie/node-pokemap>